PROTECTING YOUR ASSETS

 What is a prenuptial agreement?

-A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have and any future assets such as inheritance from relatives.
+A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have.
+This can also include any future assets such as inheritance from relatives.
 The purpose of entering into a pre-nup is effectively to protect pre-acquired assets or inheritance.

 How we can help

-We can help you draw up a prenuptial agreement to protect your assets – or, if you’re being asked to sign one, explain exactly what claims you’re giving up and advise you on how to proceed.
+We can help you draw up a prenuptial agreement to protect your assets.
+If you are being asked to sign one, we can explain exactly what claims you’re giving up and advise you on how to proceed.
 Please get in touch.